-Lovers of "tuning" (tweaking) Vista who want to get rid of some Windows Services (Preferably ones that are all the time "Disabled"), Can do very easily.
-The only condition is to not erase a useful service operating system or program in use.
-Before deleting a Windows service, make sure you really do not need it, because once deleted, you will have difficulty add it to the list again.
+Lovers of "tuning" (tweaking) Vista who want to get rid of some Windows Services (Preferably ones that are all the time "Disabled”), I can do it very easily.
+The only condition is not to delete a useful service to the operating system or a program in use.
+Before deleting a service Windows, make sure you really don't need this, because once deleted, you will have difficulty adding it again to the list.

 Right-click the service name you want, then click "Properties".
 Box that opens, select and copy service name (written in the "Service Name").
 In the example below, we selected a random service: Application Layer Gateway Service.
 Service Name: ALG

-Once the open cmd, command to delete a Windows service is:
+Once the cmd is opened, the command used to delete a service Windows is:

 sc delete SERVICENAME